The Call for Proposals is open until October 28, 2022. See detail below on how to apply.

-OPEN Workshop sessions are highly immersive and emphasize learning-by-doing.
+OPEN Workshop sessions are highly immersive and emphasize learning by doing.
 Presenters begin with a brief overview and then dive right into engaging attendees in applying the featured approach or tool(s).
-Workshops may have up to a maximum of 3 facilitators; the use of breakout groups is strongly encouraged to enable small group work.
+Workshops may have up to a maximum of three facilitators; small-group work is strongly encouraged.

-The goal is for attendees to leave the session with a work product, tools, or approaches they can immediately put to good use, as well as new community connections.
-Limited slots are available.
+The goal is for attendees to leave the session with a work product, tools, or approaches they can immediately implement, as well as with new community connections.
+A limited number of workshop slots are available.
 Workshop applicants will be asked to provide an agenda for their workshop.

 OPEN Foundations (60 minutes)

-There are 2 ways to apply: (1) submit your proposal as an individual and we will match you with other panelists, or (2) submit your proposal including up to 4 panelists total.
+There are two ways to apply: (1) submit your proposal as an individual and we will match you with other panelists, or (2) submit your proposal including up to four panelists total.

 Panel topics may include the following—however, other topics may emerge based on expertise of prospective panelists:

-Click here to access an existing account or to create a new one.
-Then, log in, find the OPEN Call for Proposals link and complete the steps!
+Click here to access an existing account or https://community.venturewell.org/ VWCommunitiesLogin?target=proposal.
+Then, log in, find the OPEN Call for Proposals link, and complete the steps!

 To create and submit your proposal, you will need to complete the following:

-- Target audience: Who will benefit from this session?
+- Target Audience: Who will benefit from this session and why?
 (Administrators, Faculty, Other)

-- Preferred format type: Select one of the five available Session Formats—OPEN Ignite, Meetup, Workshop, Foundation or Poster.
+- Preferred Format Type: Select one of the four available Session Formats—OPEN Ignite, Workshop, Foundation, or Teaching Toolkit.
 If you do not have a preference, or are not sure, please say so and we’ll choose what we think will work best for your session.

-- Course and Program (formerly Faculty) Grantees: Is the work you’ll be sharing the result or outcome of a VentureWell Course and Program Grant?
+- Course and Program (Formerly Faculty) Grantees: Is the work you’ll be sharing the result or outcome of a VentureWell Course & Program Grant?